ArcherFSharpTesting/Core/README.md

 ## Using `Arrow.Ignore` in Archer.Arrow ##

-`Arrow.Ignore` allows you to define features or tests that are intentionally skipped or ignored during test execution.
-This is useful for temporarily disabling tests or marking features as not yet implemented.
+Arrow.Ignore lets you temporarily disable features or tests in Archer.Arrow, keeping them visible and organized in your test suite.
+Use it to mark work-in-progress, pending, or intentionally skipped tests without deleting them.

 ### Basic Usage ###